KidRated.com is listed by the kidSAFE Seal Program.

 Booking Advice:

-• Tickets can be bought online and at the attraction
+• Tickets can be bought online and at the attraction.
+Under 4s are FREE

 • Click Buy Tickets Now for a tour of Greenwich including admission to all Royal Museums Greenwich attractions